protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-design-decisions.md

     other languages.
 This is the default in open source builds where we expect static linking with code already using C++ Protobuf to be more rare.

-The decision to support multiple non-Rust kernels significantly influences the our public API decisions, including the types used on getters (discussed later in this document).
+The decision to support multiple non-Rust kernels significantly influences our public API decisions, including the types used on getters (discussed later in this document).

 ### No Pure Rust Kernel {#no-pure-rust}